Fatima has a broad public law and civil liberties practice, with a focus on state accountability.

 During her pupillage, she worked with Stephen Simblet QC on a number of highly specialist claims against the police as well as jury trials in false imprisonment and malicious prosecution claims.

 Fatima contributed to the Second Edition of The Protest Handbook.
+She has held a number of webinars related to defending protesters rights.

 UK Oil & Gas Plc v Persons Unknown (2021)